symfony/symfony-docs/components/dependency_injection/definitions.rst

     $definition->addArgument($argument);

-The argument can be a string, an array, a service parameter by using ``%paramater_name%`` or a service id by using ::
+The argument can be a string, an array, a service parameter by using ``%parameter_name%`` or a service id by using ::

     use Symfony\Component\DependencyInjection\Reference;